Danish oil has a thick flow and can turn sticky or tacky if you don’t apply it properly. So, how to fix a sticky Danish oil?

 3. You Recoated Too Soon

-However, if the sticky finish is caused by a wet surface, water leak, excess wood oil, or improper preparation, the finish won’t dry manually.
-In this case, you must remove the wood oil, fix the problem, and re-apply it.
+Sticky Danish oil doesn’t dry eventually if it’s caused by a wet surface, water leak, improper preparation, faulty surface, or if it’s been sticky for more than 48 hours.
+In this case, remove the Danish oil, fix the surface issues, and re-apply it.

 How To Fix Sticky Danish Oil?